dill/RDistanceBook/outline.md

 ## Outline

-  * *Introduction to distance sampling*: why do distance sampling?
+  * [*Introduction to distance sampling*](distance/distance-intro.Rmd): why do distance sampling?
 Explanation of survey setup.
-What does distance sampling data look like?
+What do distance sampling data look like?
   * *Models for detectability*: introduction to the detection function, what makes a good detection function?
 (Only presenting half-normal and hazard-rate models here.)
   * *What else affects detectability?*: covariate models, selecting covariates, size bias.
   * *Improving the fit of detection functions*: adjustments and mixtures, other key functions.
 Model selection via AIC.